 Well, what a year it’s been.
 Who would have possibly imagined what we were in for just 12 months ago.
-One thing for sure is that Australia has lived up to its reputation as the “lucky country” certainly in terms of the pandemic of 2020.
+One thing for sure is that Australia has lived up to its reputation as the “lucky country” certainly in terms of the recent pandemic.

 Now, I and all of us at Reduce Home Loans feel so much gratitude to be living in Australia especially at this time and like many of you are mindful of the great suffering occurring in many parts of the World right now.